-Is your website maintenance plan adequate?
 WordPress, themes, and plugins are constantly revised by their respective developers to fix bugs; add new features; and refine usability.
-And that’s a good thing!
-But staying on top of these frequent updates isn’t enough.
-A good website maintenance plan also includes security hardening and monitoring; downtime monitoring; technical support; and more.
-Here’s why.
+But staying on top of these plugin updates isn’t enough.
+Your WordPress maintenance plan should also include security hardening; WordPress support; downtime monitoring; daily backups; and more.

-- A website visitor sees a malware warning; or
+- A visitor sees a malware warning when visiting the site, or

-- A visitor clicks to watch a video and it immediately downloads (instead of playing); or
+- A visitor clicks to watch a video and it doesn’t play, or

-- The home page is so slow that nobody waits for it to download (i.e., they bounce); or
+- The home page is so slow that nobody waits for it to download, or

-- Somebody updates a plugin and the entire website goes down
+- Somebody updates a plugin and the entire site goes down

-These are just a handful of the many issues I’ve personally resolved for my clients— all of which could have been prevented, had they adopted a good website maintenance plan or hired a website maintenance services firm.
+These are just a handful of the many issues I’ve personally resolved for clients— all of which could have been prevented and/or detected much sooner, had they adopted a good maintenance plan.

-- Security monitoring and hardening (to fight against hackers)
+- Security monitoring and hardening (to fight against malware and hackers)

-- WordPress Support (to diagnose and troubleshoot potential issues; handle emergencies; answer tough questions; etc.)
+- WordPress Support (to diagnose and troubleshoot potential issues; handle emergencies; or even to serve as a mentor)

-- Downtime monitoring (to immediately know when your website is offline)
+- Downtime monitoring (to know exactly when your website goes offline)